 To the Anangu, Uluru is sacred.
 An object of worship, only the initiated are permitted to climb.
 William Gosse was the first non-aboriginal to climb Uluru which would have upset the Anangu people.
 People that climb are called “minga” which means “ant” as this is what tourists look like; little ants marching up a mound in a line.

-Our tour took us to Uluru firstly for sunset, then again the next morning for sunrise.
+Our tour took us to Uluru firstly for sunset, and for sunrise the next morning.
 It just has to be done.
 I won’t lie, it’s very popular and you will not be alone.
 Sunsets in this area can be spectacular, sadly on my visit I wouldn’t put it into this category, but it was still amazing to be here.
 Our driver popped open a bottle of champagne for the occasion and we were all in high spirits, why wouldn’t we be?
 We were visiting Uluru for sunset, a highlight of anyone’s trip!

 Kata Tjuta is 25km west of Uluru and both were formed at the same time.
 Around 650 million years ago, the earth moved and a mountain was made.
 Around 300 million years later another earth movement occurred pushing the hardened layers upwards, forming the rocks as we know it today.